 Cat owners should ensure that the CBD product that they purchase is 100% natural, lab tested, soy free, and non-GMO.

-Additionally, we encourage our readers to make sure the CBD products that they purchased comes with a certificate of analysis.
+Additionally, we encourage our readers to make sure the CBD products that they purchase come with a certificate of analysis.
 Any reputable company should easily be able to provide it.
 The certificate of analysis will tell you exactly how much THC and CBD is in their product.
 The analysis is crucial in knowing exactly what you are purchasing.

-As we previously mentioned, due to the fact that CBD is not regulated in specific ways, a producer can label and oil as a CBD oil.
+As we previously mentioned, due to the fact that CBD is not regulated in specific ways, a producer can label an oil as a CBD oil, despite its low CBD content.
 If a pet owner doesn’t fully research the amount of CBD, they may likely be throwing their money away on a product that won’t do much good for their cat.

 If a product that you find online has virtually no CBD (but still advertised as a CBD product) then what exactly are you giving your cat?